aspose-email/Aspose.Email-API-Reference-Tutorials/email/english/java/attachments-handling/manage-eml-attachments-aspose-email-java/_index.md

 ---
-title: "How to Manage EML Attachments Using Aspose.Email for Java&#58; A Complete Guide"
+title: "How to Extract Email Attachments from EML Files Using Aspose.Email for Java: A Complete Guide"
-description: "Learn how to manage email attachments in Java with Aspose.Email.
-This guide covers loading, saving, and processing EML files effectively."
+description: "Learn how to extract email attachments, parse EML files, and save EML attachments to disk with Aspose.Email for Java."
-date: "2025-05-29"
+date: "2025-12-17"
 weight: 1
 url: "/java/attachments-handling/manage-eml-attachments-aspose-email-java/"
 keywords:
 - manage EML attachments
 - Aspose.Email for Java
 - Java email handling
 ---

 {{< blocks/products/pf/main-wrap-class >}}